New Jersey: Natural resources and energy

 Limited mining activity of zinc, iron, and manganese still takes place in the area in and around the Franklin Furnace in Sussex County.

 Although New Jersey is home to many energy-intensive industries, its energy consumption is only 2.7% of the U.S. total, and its carbon dioxide emissions are 0.8% of the U.S. total.
 New Jersey's electricity comes primarily from natural gas and nuclear power.
 New Jersey is seventh in the nation in solar power installations, enabled by one of the country's most favorable net metering policies and renewable portfolio standard.
 The state has more than 140,000 solar installations.

+Environment

+Due to past industrial activity, New Jersey has more Superfund toxic waste sites than any other state in the union despite its small geographic size.
+By 2024, only 35 of New Jersey's Superfund sites (out of about 150 that have been on the EPA's list since the Superfund law was passed in 1980) have been cleaned up.

+In late 2023, a concern became public about PFAs (so-called "forever chemicals") existing in the state's water supplies.

 Transportation

 New Jersey's population density and location at the geographic center of the Northeast Megalopolis have rendered it a vital transportation for hub for both passengers and industry.